 5. Use the frosting as a glue to stick candy or other decorations to baked goods.

-How to Color Vegan Royal Icing
+How to Color Icing

-2. For colored icing, set some white icing in a bowl and add a tiny drop of food coloring, and stir.
+1. For colored icing, set some white icing in a bowl and add a tiny drop of food coloring, and stir.
 You won't need much extract to create a color, and remember the frosting color will be darker once dry.
 All types of food coloring work well in this icing recipe.

 FAQS

+Regular icing such as buttercream is soft and creamy and remains somewhat soft after applying to cakes or cookies.
+Royal icing is different because it dries hard and has a crisp shell and is typically contains meringue powder which is dried egg whites.
 Vegan royal icing also dries hard and has a crisp shell and in addition does not use eggs or any animal products.

 This recipe uses the brine from canned chickpeas instead of egg whites.
 The brine is called aquafaba and is an excellent plant-based binder and stablizing agent for baked goods.